 Thesis

-Vibe design to build incredible web UI teaches a practical interfaces + open design move: This video demonstrates 'vibe designing' a CSS-driven web UI by prompting the Stitch AI design tool with precise CSS vocabulary (non-uniform grid, scroll timelines, appearance:base-select) and validating the generated output live through the Chrome DevTools MCP inside Antigravity.
+Vibe design to build incredible web UI teaches a practical design system move: This video demonstrates 'vibe designing' a CSS-driven web UI by prompting the Stitch AI design tool with precise CSS vocabulary (non-uniform grid, scroll timelines, appearance:base-select) and validating the generated output live through the Chrome DevTools MCP inside Antigravity.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.